open-telemetry/opentelemetry-go-contrib/internal/shared/logutil/DESIGN.md

 on the active path that the converter itself descends into:

 - a non-empty map, slice, or array counts as one level;
-- a non-nil pointer or interface counts as one level; and
+- a non-nil pointer counts as one level;
+- a non-nil interface wrapper does not count; and
 - a scalar, nil pointer or interface, and empty map, slice, or array does not count because conversion does not recurse through it.

-The `reflect.Interface` case is charged if reached, although ordinary boxing into `any` normally exposes the concrete dynamic type directly.
+The `reflect.Interface` case is unwrapped in the current helper invocation, so it does not add a recursive stack frame.
+Interface wrappers also cannot form an independent recursive chain: any cycle reached through one must contain a map, slice, or pointer, which is counted normally.
+The unwrapped concrete value is charged according to the rules above.

 At most 100 counted values may be active.
 If descending into another counted value would make the depth 101, conversion fails.
 A terminal scalar, nil, or